 The University has established a dashboard of 12 high-level key performance indicators to target and monitor progress in the achievement of its strategic themes and to identify areas where it will focus its future efforts.
 The Board of Governors receives a progress update at every meeting via the institutional KPI dashboard, as well as monthly financial reports and the Human Resources Annual Report.
 The Academic Board receives an annual progress update on the Learning, Teaching and Student Experience; Research and Innovation; and Academic Engagement Sub-Strategies.
 The annual personal review and development (PRDP) process ensures that each employee's priorities and key targets are aligned to the strategic themes, providing an effective mechanism for cascading accountability throughout the institution.
-The recent staff survey indicated widespread engagement with the University's Strategic Plan.
+The July 2022 staff survey indicated widespread, positive engagement with the University's Strategic Plan.

-During 2020/21 the specific focus has been: delivering a 25% growth in undergraduate applications; establishing an 'embedded college' to drive international recruitment; maintaining overall student satisfaction during the pandemic; improving graduate prospects; and, improving our operating surplus and positive cash flow to support our investment in new facilities and programmes.
-The KPI dashboard records particular success in delivering a strong surplus in spite of the financial losses occasioned by the pandemic.
-Our Access and Participation Plan 2020-25, as approved by the Office for Students (OfS), specifically targets our ongoing challenges in relation to the equality of access gap between BAME 18 year-olds and their peers and the attainment gap between all BAME students and their peers.
+During 2021/22 the specific focus has been: delivering further growth in undergraduate applications; maintaining overall student satisfaction; improving graduate prospects; and, improving our operating surplus and positive cash flow, to support our investment in new facilities and programmes, such as our growing provision in health and social care.
+The KPI dashboard records particular success in delivering a strong, EBITDA performance for the year.